VedantParanjape/simpPRU/docs/index.md

 * beaglebone image with official support for remoteproc: `ti-4.19+ kernel`
 * `config-pin` utility

+## Installation

+For Instructions head over to [Installation](/install/install)

+## Build from source

+For Instructions head over to [Building from source](/install/build)
+## Usage

+* simppru

+    ```bash
+    simppru [OPTION...]
+FILE

+        --device=<device_name> Select for which BeagleBoard to compile
+                                (pocketbeagle, bbb, bbbwireless, bbai)
+        --load                 Load generated firmware to /lib/firmware/
+    -o, --output=<file>        Place the output into <file>
+    -p, --pru=<pru_id>         Select which pru id (0/1) for which program is to
+                                be compiled
+        --verbose              Enable verbose mode (dump symbol table and ast
+                                graph
+    -?, --help                 Give this help list
+        --usage                Give a short usage message
+    -V, --version              Print program version

+    Mandatory or optional arguments to long options are also mandatory or optional
+    for any corresponding short options.
+    ```

+    For detailed usage head to [Detailed Usage](/usage/usage-simppru)

+* simppru-console

+    ```bash
+    simppru-console
+    ```

+    For detailed usage head to [Detailed Usage](/usage/usage-simppru-console)

 ## Issues

 * For full source code of simPRU [visit](https://github.com/VedantParanjape/simppru)